chris-stephens/cryptominer/index.md

 After installing the operating system, you'll want to configure the following:
 - Setup your account to auto-login (run **Netplwiz** and uncheck the "_Users must enter a password to use this computer_" option).
 - Install [Visual Studio 2017 Redistributable 2017 x64 Package](https://aka.ms/vs/15/release/VC_redist.x64.exe).
-- Disable User Account Control
+- Disable **User Account Control**
 - Install the latest Windows Updates and System Drivers (download from Intel/AMD).
 - Install the latest GPU Drivers [NVIDIA](http://www.nvidia.com/Download/index.aspx) or [AMD](http://support.amd.com/en-us/download).

 ### Mining Software Installation
-Depending on what you want to mine, the steps may be a bit different here.
+_(Depending on what you want to mine, the steps may be a bit different here.)_

 #### Monero
 The first thing you need to do is setup a wallet address.
 This can be done by downloading the [Monero Client](https://getmonero.org/downloads/) and taking note of your wallet receiving address.
 You should also setup a password for your wallet and store it in a safe place.
-I would suggest not installing the Monero Client on your mining machine (you want that system to be as minimalist as possible).
+I would suggest not installing the Monero Client on your mining machine (you want that system to be as minimal as possible).

 #### Pool Selection
 After setting up a wallet address, you need to select a mining pool to use.
 A mining pool allows multiple miners to pool their resources and computing power to more efficiently mine for cryptocurrency.
 Because the difficulty of mining a single block generally exceeds what a single GPU can do on it's own, the only way to actually earn value is to join a pool.
 I use [SupportXMR](https://supportxmr.com/) in this example, but may others are also available.
 You do not need to create an account within the pool, as all payouts will come to your Monero Receiving address.